-“Oh you shouldn’t eat that, mate – it’s just empty calories!”
+“Don’t eat that, bro – it’s just empty calories!”

-I’m sure you’ve heard this expression before, but what the f**k are empty calories?
+I’m sure you’ve heard this expression before, but what the f**k does it mean?

-And if they’re empty, can you eat as many as you want without gaining weight?
+Oh, and if these calories really are empty does that mean you can eat as much as you want without gaining weight?

-When people refer to certain foods containing “empty calories” they are usually referring to the sugar content.
+When people refer to certain foods containing empty calories they are usually referring to high sugar content.

-Some people will tell you that sugary carbohydrates are the root cause of all fat storage, and that you must give up your favorite treat foods if you want to build a leaner, more toned body.
+Some people will tell you that sugary carbohydrates are the root cause of all evil, and that you must give up your favorite treats if you want to build a leaner, more toned body.

 - Howell S., et al. “Calories in, calories out” and macronutrient intake: the hope, hype, and science of calories.
 Am J Physiol Endocrinol Metab (2017).